hahahenha/hahahenha.github.io/_pages/about.md

 # Biography
 <hr style="margin-top: 8px; margin-bottom: 20px;">
-I'm currently a research fellow at Zhejiang University of Technology.
+I'm currently a teacher at Zhejiang University of Technology.
 Before that, I was a research associate at Zhejiang University of Technology.
 I worked as a postdoctoral research fellow at [AML Lab](https://aml-cityu.github.io/) from City University of Hong Kong supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/).
 I obtained the PhD degree in data science from City University of Hong Kong (CityU) supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/) and Prof. [Ding-Xuan Zhou](https://www.sydney.edu.au/science/about/our-people/academic-staff/dingxuan-zhou.html).